abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 Whereas preorders, two object, whereas have *at most one morphism*, that is, we either have $a ≤ b$ or we do not.

-> A preorder, any preorder, can be seen as a category with at most one morphism between two given objects.
+> A preorder, any preorder, can be seen as a category with at most one morphism between two given objects --- if one object is bigger then there is a morphism between them.
 The converse is also true: any category with at most one morphism between two given objects can be seen as a preorder (called also a *thin* category.
 {: .theorem}

 ![Orders compared to other categories](../04_order/arrows_one_arrow.svg)